 A croft is a piece of land where Bleaching or Dyeing is carried out.
 After processing, the cloth would be stretched and allowed to dry in the open air.
 When the air became more polluted, these trades had to move indoors.

 Doubling is the combination of two or more groups of fibres (roving) into a single group ready for spinning.
-The original rovings may be of different qualities.
+The original rovings may be of different qualities; these days there may be natural and man-made fibres to combine.

 Drawer or Drawer-in